arcadiapage/arcadiapage.github.io/_posts/2025-05-02-Omnigirl-Collection-Index.md

 Here on my blog, my main focus is on sharing the story.
 Although it has symbolism that crosses collective themes, what matters most is what it brings up for you.
-So to leave space for that and to keep from cluttering things up, I'll be sharing my deeper insights and reflections related to this story separately in [The Listening Room.](https://payhip.com/b/ROPCQ)

 Although I want to share my thoughts, I don't want to tell you what you should think it all means.
 I want to leave connecting the dots and stars of this story up to you.